PAR7YB0Y/Automatic-Shodan-Search/README.md

 <ul>
 <li>verbosity - define wheter you want to display IP addresses which haven't been found in shodan.</li>
 <li>output - save your results in CSV file </li>
+<li>api - check information about API key.
+In practise used to verify connection establishment with the API</li>
 </ul>
 </p>